slidesdown/slidesdown/README.md

 ### Release

 - Commit all changes
-- Create a new tag: `git tag -s vX.Y.Z`
-- Push tag and changes: `git push --tags`
-- Run `just release` create a new GitHub release, update [`CHANGELOG.md`](./CHANGELOG.md), and update tag in [`slidesdown`](./slidesdown) script
+- Run `just release` to create a new GitHub release, update [`CHANGELOG.md`](./CHANGELOG.md), and update tag in [`slidesdown`](./slidesdown) script
-- Push post release changes: `git push`

 ## References